Contributed by Staff of Timberline Knolls Residential Center.

 For many women entering middle-age, it can be a time of great positive reflection.
 Perhaps they chose the perfect life partner, settled into a good career and/or had the family that they had always intended.

 Conversely, others might engage in a similar life review with decidedly dissimilar results.
-For an aging woman, this negativity could be due to one, or many of the following:
+For an aging woman, this negativity could be due to one, or several of the following:

 Realization that she will not have children.
 Unlike men, who can produce progeny throughout the lifespan, a woman has a somewhat defined time-frame.